Mircea-MMXXI/azapy/predocs/MAD_th_doc_base.md

 $\def\MAD{{\rm MAD}}$
 $\def\cK{{\cal K}}$

-# MAD optimal portfolio <a name="TOP">
+# MAD optimal portfolio <a name="TOP"></a>

 MAD stands for _Mean Absolute Deviation_.
+*azapy* implements a generalization of MAD, namely the Mixture MAD or mMAD.

-In our implementation we use the mixture MAD generalization.
-It is a superposition of recursive multi MAD measures.
-It incudes the single MAD measure.
+mMAD is a superposition of recursive high order MAD measures.
+The single MAD measure can be viewed as a particular case of mMAD.

-The dispersion measure is given by
+The mMAD dispersion measure is defined as

 \begin{equation*}
 	\rho = \sum_{l=1}^L \cK_l \times \delta_l